Information on parking fines

 Any Penalty Charge Notice issued will show a contravention code and may show a suffix (letter or number behind the code).
 Each suffix describes the reason the ticket has been issued.

-For example, if your car is seen in a permit bay without a permit, the warden will wait for a time as it may be that you have parked and then gone to collect a permit or visitor voucher from a nearby address.
+For example, if your car is seen in a permit bay without a permit, the CEO will wait for a time as it may be that you have parked and then gone to collect a permit or visitor voucher from a nearby address.

 The observation time is not for motorists to go shopping or pop to a cash point.